glenn20/mpremote-path/README.md

 print([str(f) for f in MPath("/lib").rglob("*.py")])  # Print name of all python files in subdirs of /lib
 ```

-- inherits from `PosixPath` class, so code which works on `Path` objects will
+- inherits from `pathlib.PosixPath` class, so code which works on `Path` objects will
   also work transparently on `MPRemotePath` objects, eg:

 ```py